 Potential Risks and Side Effects of Using Iodized Salt on the Face

 Another risk is dryness.
+When used on the face, it can strip away natural oils, leading to dryness, flakiness, and increased sensitivity.
 Salt, in general, can be dehydrating, as it draws moisture out of the skin.
-When used on the face, it can strip away natural oils, leading to dryness, flakiness, and increased sensitivity.
 This is particularly problematic for those with already dry or dehydrated skin.

 Trends and Latest Developments in Salt-Based Skincare

-Professional insights from dermatologists and skincare experts emphasize the importance of choosing the right type of salt and using it in moderation.
+Professional insights from dermatologists and skincare experts stress the importance of choosing the right type of salt and using it in moderation.
 They often recommend sea salt or Himalayan pink salt over iodized salt for facial skincare due to their gentler nature and richer mineral content.
 Additionally, they advise against using salt scrubs on sensitive or irritated skin and recommend patch-testing any new product before applying it to the entire face.

 Tips and Expert Advice for Using Salt Safely in Skincare